cjoy/cs9321/notes/2_restful.md

   - Safe: Read-only operation on a resource don't change any server state.
 The client can call the operation 10 times without effecting the server
   - Idempotent: Operation that have the same effect whether you apply it once or more than once.
   - Allows the uniformity in REST interface
-- Use pure HTTTP methods as main operation on resources.
+- Use pure HTTP methods as main operation on resources.
 HTTP Spec
-  - GET: Retrieve a resource. (safe + idempontent)
+  - GET: Retrieve a resource. (safe + idempotent)
   - PUT: Update a resource (existing URI), otherwise create a new resource. (idempotent)
-  - DELETE: Clear a resource after the URI is no longer valid  (idempotent - delete once it's gona, delete again, it's still gone)
+  - DELETE: Clear a resource after the URI is no longer valid  (idempotent - delete once it's gonna, delete again, it's still gone)
-  - POST: Creates a new resource when the identifer is not known.
-Server generates the resource's UIR and returns the new URI for the resource in the response.
+  - POST: Creates a new resource when the identifier is not known.
+Server generates the resource's URI and returns the new URI for the resource in the response.
 - Linked resources: server send the client guidelines about which states are near and the current one (ie. links to next and previous page)

 ### 3. Statelessness
-- all client requests are independant and happen in complete isolation from each other
+- all client requests are independent and happen in complete isolation from each other
 - separation of client application state and RESTful resource state
 - server does not keep the application state on behalf of a client
 - scalable, easy to ache, addressable URI can be bookmarked